hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 swapon /dev/VolGroup00/lvolswap
 ```

-The only thing that differs here from what you may see in other UEFI install guides is that we mount the efi partition to /boot instead of /boot/efi.
+The only thing that differs here from what you may see in other UEFI install guides is that we mount the efi partition to `/boot` instead of `/boot/efi`.
 Why don't we want to use /boot/efi?
-Well, as the Arch Wiki says, you would need to run `gummiboot --path=$esp update` after each package update, and copy over kernel and initramfs manually.
+Well, as the Arch Wiki says, you would need to run `gummiboot --path=$esp update` after each package update, and copy over the kernel and initramfs manually.
 Why bother doing that when we don't need to?
 Stick to using /boot.